RagnarB83/ash-documentation/docs/QM-MM-protein.rst

 The power of ASH, together with the flexible OpenMM library, is that in principle one could write a single script that performs an elaborate workflow that sets up a new protein from a crystal structure, solvates, minimizes, runs MD, before switching to a QM/MM geometry optimization.
 The example below (can also be found in examples directory)  shows how this can be performed for a simple protein, lysozyme.
-This is of course an idealistic scenario and for a real system there will be problems to deal with and it will simply make more sense to split up the system-setup, classical MM MD and QM/MM optimizations into different scripts.
+This is of course an idealistic scenario and for a real system there will be problems to deal with and usually it will simply make more sense to split up the system-setup, classical MM MD and QM/MM optimizations into different scripts.

 .. code-block:: python